pine-unity/FlickeringConnections3DS/README.md

       open -n -a love "game"
       ```
       and press `return` again.
+    * Alternatively, you may access the game by having the `game` folder, as well as the `love` application, accessible on `Desktop`, and dragging the `game` folder onto the `love` application icon.
 > [!NOTE]
 > In order for this to work, you must have LÖVE installed.
 It can be found [here](https://love2d.org/#download).